xyanaxy/lab-template/content/pages/projects/project-one.md

   url: /images/bg1.jpg
   altText: Project thumbnail image
 ---
 Currently our Club events are limited to 5 people per session to make them free for everyone.
 The clubs are intented mainly for beginners or people with little experience.
+People from different backgrounds are welcome to join.
+If you want to share your knowledge - please come as well, everyone is welcome!

 > Please sing up for the club here: